Vars-Ulrich/quartz/public/Tutorials/Enhance macOS clear command with neofetch.md

 ```

 ### 4. Save and exit the file
-- ctl + o to write out.
+- ctl + o to write out
 	- press enter when prompted for a name.
 It must be `.zshrc`
 - ctl + x to exit nano